 To be able to use the TCM feature of the 4300C, the user will need an Omni Compensator temperature sensor.
-This item allows the ohmmeter to item allows the ohmmeter to Figure 28 - Omni Compensator compensate for temperature variations when testing any material.
+This item allows the ohmmeter to compensate for temperature variations when testing any material.

 Option RX-3: Rack Mount Adapter